jerbarnes/semeval22_structured_sentiment/README.md

 ### Cross-lingual
 This track will explore how well models can generalize across languages.
 The test data will be the `MultiBooked Datasets (Catalan and Basque)` and the `OpeNER Spanish` dataset.
 For training, you can use any of the other datasets, as well as any other resource that does not come directly from the test datasets.

+## Evaluation

+The two subtasks will be evaluated separately.
+In both tasks, the evaluation will be based on [Sentiment Graph F<sub>1</sub>](https://arxiv.org/abs/2105.14504).

+This metric defines true positive as an *exact match* at graph-level, *weighting the overlap* in predicted and gold spans for each element, averaged across all three spans.

+For *precision* we weight the number of correctly predicted tokens divided by the total number of predicted tokens (for *recall*, we divide instead by the number of gold tokens), allowing for empty holders and targets which exist in the gold standard.

+ The leaderboard for each dataset, as well as the average of all 7.
+The winning submission will be the one that has the highest average Sentiment Graph F<sub>1</sub>.

 ## Data format